FusionCache/docs/docs/kvarraymove/kvarraymove.md

 We use the single index version which moves an item to the end.

-If we get the key now we have:
+If we get the key we have:

 ```json
 {